ZhenyingZhu/StudyNotes/SystemDesign.md

 - search indexes
 - batch and stream processing

-HERE: Scope of This Book
+HERE: Outline of This Book